hsemple/qgis_tutorials/source/thematic_mapping.rst

 **Preparing the Choropleth Map for Printing**

 1. Now that you are familiar with the process of creating a thematic chropleth map, the final step is "compose" the map for printing.
 This is phase where your artistic skill comes into play.
 I strongly suggest that you look over the lecture notes on map design principles, as they provide important information on how to style your final map.
+You can also  browse Internet resources for information on this topic.
 Key components of a professional map include:
    •  The map body
    •  The title of the map
    •  The scale bar